Lithium aluminium hydride: Properties, structure, preparation

-This reaction provides a useful method to generate hydrogen in the laboratory.
-Aged, air-exposed samples often appear white because they have absorbed enough moisture to generate a mixture of the white compounds lithium hydroxide and aluminium hydroxide.
+This reaction could be used to generate hydrogen in the laboratory.
+Aged, air-exposed samples often appear white because they have absorbed sufficient moisture to generate a mixture of the white compounds lithium hydroxide and aluminium hydroxide.

 Structure

 The crystal structure of LAH; Li atoms are purple and AlH4 tetrahedra are tan.

 LAH crystallizes in the monoclinic space group P2_{1}/c.
 The unit cell has the dimensions: a = 4.82, b = 7.81, and c = 7.92 Å, α = γ = 90° and β = 112°.
 In the structure, Li+ cations are surrounded by five [AlH4]− anions, which have tetrahedral molecular geometry.
 The Li+ cations are bonded to one hydrogen atom from each of the surrounding tetrahedral [AlH4]− anion creating a bipyramid arrangement.
 At high pressures (>2.2 GPa) a phase transition may occur to give β-LAH.

 X-ray powder diffraction pattern of as-received Li[AlH4].
 The asterisk designates an impurity, possibly LiCl.